BurntSushi/rust-cbor/README.md

 This crate works with Cargo and is on [crates.io](https://crates.io/crates/cbor).
 The package is regularly updated.
-Add is to your `Cargo.toml` like so:
+Add it to your `Cargo.toml` like so:

 ```toml
 [dependencies]